rosulek/vamonos/dist-readme.txt

     * Removed extra spin through loop in maxflow and bipartite matching demos.
-    * The setup event sends widgets a callback that they call when they are done settting up. this is to allow jsPlumb to load asynchronously.
+    * The setup event sends widgets a callback that they call when they are done setting up. this is to allow jsPlumb to load asynchronously.
     * Fixed: Creating a potential edge that needed a new connection would cause all the endpoints on the source vertex to flip 180 degrees